-- The Commission Permitting Services Division may-deny an application, refuse to issue or renew, or revoke a Certificate of Noncoverage (Subchapter 5 of this Chapter), or refuse to issue or renew, or revoke a permit for Individual Own Risk Employer (Subchapter 9 of this Chapter), Group Self-Insurance Association (Subchapter 11 of this Chapter) or Third-Party Administrator (Subchapter 13 of this Chapter) as provided in this Chapter. - (b) An applicant or permit holder may seek review of a decision rendered by the Permitting Services Division by filing with the Commission a request for hearing within ten (10) days of the date the decision was mailed to the applicant or permit holder.
-Proceedings related to such Commission permit actions shall be governed by 810:10-5-50 on show cause hearings this Section and the contested hearings rules set forth in Subchapter 5 of Chapter 10 of this Title.
+- (a) The Permitting Services Division may revoke a Certificate of Noncoverage (Subchapter 5 of this Chapter), or refuse to issue or renew, or revoke a permit for Individual Own Risk Employer (Subchapter 9 of this Chapter), Group Self-Insurance Association (Subchapter 11 of this Chapter) or Third-Party Administrator (Subchapter 13 of this Chapter) as provided in this Chapter. - (b) An applicant or permit holder may seek review of a decision rendered by the Permitting Services Division by filing with the Commission a request for hearing within ten (10) days of the date the decision was mailed to the applicant or permit holder.
+Proceedings related to permit actions shall be governed by this Section and the contested hearings rules set forth in Subchapter 5 of Chapter 10 of this Title.